Pistachio: Towards Synthetic, Balanced, and Long-Form Video Anomaly Benchmarks: Experiments

-\paragraph{Implementation Details.} We selected eight widely used VAD methods as baselines: RTFM\cite{rtfm}, DR-DMU\cite{URDMU_zh}, MGFN\cite{chen2022mgfn}, CLIP-TSA, MULDE\cite{Micorek_2024_CVPR}, VadCLIP, and PEL4VAD.
-These methods span different years (2021-2024) and employ various backbone architectures, including I3D and ViT.
-Notably, CLIP-TSA was evaluated with both I3D and ViT backbones to assess the impact of feature extractors.
-Following standard evaluation protocols, all methods were trained on the Pistachio training set and evaluated on our test set.
-Performance is measured by frame-level AUC and AP.
+We selected nine widely used VAD methods as baselines: RTFM\cite{rtfm}, DR-DMU\cite{URDMU_zh}, MGFN\cite{chen2022mgfn}, MULDE\cite{Micorek_2024_CVPR}, CLIP-TSA\cite{joo2023cliptsa}, VadCLIP\cite{wu2023vadclip}, PEL4VAD\cite{pu2023learning}, Fed-WSVAD\cite{wang2025federated}, and VADTree\cite{li2025vadtreeexplainabletrainingfreevideo}.
+Following standard evaluation protocols, the training-based methods are trained on the Pistachio training set and evaluated on our test set, while the training-free method VADTree is directly deployed for evaluation without any parameter updates.
+Performance is measured using frame-level AUC and AP.
+To prepare the data for the training-based methods, we extract frame-level features using pre-trained visual models, specifically I3D \cite{carreira2017quo} and ViT \cite{dosovitskiy2021imageworth16x16words}, following the processing approaches in \cite{rtfm} and \cite{wu2023vadclip}.
+For VADTree, we directly process the raw videos by leveraging pre-trained Generic Event Boundary Detection (GEBD) and video-language models following its original implementation.

-\paragraph{Performance Comparison.} As shown in Table~\ref{tab:pistachio_results}, we report the performance of baseline methods on the Pistachio test set.
-In the overall evaluation, PEL4VAD achieved the highest performance with 83.7\% AUC and 70.96\% AP, demonstrating the effectiveness of vision-language models for anomaly detection.
-RTFM obtained 82.9\% AUC (second-best), while DR-DMU achieved 81.5\% AUC and 71.5\% AP.
-MGFN showed comparatively weaker performance (74.9\% AUC, 50.2\% AP), while MULDE exhibited the lowest results (63.4\% AUC, 34.9\% AP), struggling to generalize to the diverse scenarios in Pistachio.

-The comparison between CLIP-TSA with different backbones reveals interesting insights: the I3D-based version (76.86\% AUC, 55.15\% AP) significantly outperforms the ViT-based version (80.91\% AUC, 57.3\% AP) in terms of AUC, suggesting that the choice of feature extractor plays a crucial role in performance.